openknowledge/workshop-mad-summit-sommer-2024-cloud/app/README.md

 Note: Make sure you are on branch `0_on_premises`.

-1. In a new termanl go to the `frontend` directory
+1. In a new terminal go to the `frontend` directory

     - Run `npm install` and `npm run dev`
     - A message should pop up which tells how to to reach the frontend